codeborne/klite/README.md

 ## Performance

-Framework has sub-1ms overhead per request after a warmup.
+Klite (including jdk.httpserver) has sub-1ms overhead per request after warmup.
 Can be verified with Apache Benchmark after [the sample project](sample) is launched:

 This simple route produces ~19000 rps, with 99% taking less than 1ms:<br>